 A year ago, we found ourselves living in a new city and in need of a new church home.

 In four weekends, we visited four different churches.
-Here are five things I learned and want to share with you.
+Here are five things I learned from these visits and want to share with you.

 #1 – A friendly pastor leads a friendly church.